Find Trade Colleges

 Paper Goods Machine Setters, Operators, and Tenders who work in South Carolina, Oklahoma, or Oregon, make the highest salaries.

-How much do Paper Goods Machine Setters, Operators, and Tenders make in different U.S. states?
+Below is a list of the median annual salaries for Paper Goods Machine Setters, Operators, and Tenders in different U.S. states.

 State Annual Mean Salary